openaiken/cloudflare-zerotrust-dns-updater/README.md

 The $acctID is your actual Account ID, not the Zone ID.
 It's a UUID.
 The $token is **not** your Global API key, it is an API _token_ that must  be configured with the permission **Zero Trust: Edit** for your account. $domainName is the A record that needs to be loaded into your CF ZT DNS configuration.

-This script requires `curl` and `jq`.
-It mostly uses regular bash syntax.
-It does also utilize `dig` and some common core utilities.
+This script requires `curl`, `jq`, and whatever package your Linux distro provides the `dig` command in (for Arch it's just `bind`).
+Otherwise it pretty much uses regular bash syntax.